atru8292-spec/matchmatchbot/vision_prompt.md

 his dating profile.
 Evaluate ONLY the technical quality and appropriateness of the photo.
 Being older, plain-looking, or simply not conventionally attractive is NEVER a reason to flag a photo — do not judge attractiveness or age by itself.
 Classify into exactly ONE verdict:

-- "ok": a clear photo of a MAN (the lead is always male — this agency matches men with women) where a single person's face is visible, decent quality, appropriate (normal clothed portrait, selfie, or casual photo).
+- "ok": a clear photo of a MAN (the lead is always male — this agency matches men with women) where a single person's face is visible, decent quality, appropriate (normal clothed portrait, selfie, or casual photo), reasonably groomed/presentable appearance, and a normal/neutral background (home, street, office, nature, car, etc. — anything that doesn't look neglected or unsafe).
 - "retry": unusable to identify the (male) lead but NOT offensive — blurry/too dark, a group of people (unclear who the lead is), a meme, a screenshot, a photo of something that is not a person (landscape, car, object, pet), no visible face, OR